exercism/go/README.md

 $ ./bin/run-generators <Github Access Token>
 ```

-*NOTE*: If the error `json: cannot unmarshal object into Go value of type []gen.Commit` occurs when running the generator try providing a Github access token.
+**NOTE**: If you see the error `json: cannot unmarshal object into Go value of type []gen.Commit` when running the generator you probably have been rate limited by Github.
+Try providing a Github access token with the flag `-github_token="<Token>"`.
-The token does not need any specific scopes as it is only used to fetch infos about commits (higher rate limit with token).
+The token does not need any specific scopes as it is only used to fetch infos about commits and the rate limit is higher due to the token.

 ## Managing the Go version